 3.2.
 How hypoglycemia can lead to a California DUI arrest

-People with Type 1 diabetes take insulin or other drugs designed to lower blood sugar levels.
-But if they take too much insulin relative to the amount of glucose in the bloodstream, their blood sugar can drop too low, resulting in hypoglycemia.15
+If you have Type 1 diabetes, you take insulin or other drugs designed to lower blood sugar levels.
+Though if you take too much insulin relative to the amount of glucose in your bloodstream, your blood sugar can drop too low, resulting in hypoglycemia.15

 Bodies need a steady supply of sugar (glucose) in order to function properly.
-When glucose levels become too low from hypoglycemia, they can have effects on the brain similar to intoxication from alcohol.
+When glucose levels become too low from hypoglycemia, they can have effects on your brain similar to intoxication from alcohol.

 Symptoms of hypoglycemia can include: